-Texas gets hit pretty hard with shipments of drugs such as heroin, cocaine, methamphetamine, Rohypnol (also known as roofies or rufilin), ecstasy and marijuana—just to name a few.
+Texas gets hit pretty hard with shipments of drugs such as heroin, cocaine, methamphetamine, rupholine, ecstasy and marijuana—just to name a few.
 Addiction is a widespread issue, especially when drugs are as available as they are in Texas and other regions like Southern California.
-The problems that can occur with addiction are so much more than petty theft, prison time, mental health, familial and financial problems.
+The problems that can occur with addiction are so much more than petty theft, prison time, mental health, family and financial problems.

 Addiction In El Paso

 El Paso has over twenty different addiction treatment facilities where people can begin their journey in recovery.
 Keep in mind that addiction is a “complex disease, and quitting usually takes more than good intentions or a strong will.
 Drugs change the brain in ways that make quitting hard, even for those who want to.
-Fortunately, researchers know more now than ever about how drugs affect the brain and have found treatments that can help people recover from drug addiction and lead productive lives” (National Institute on Drug Abuse).
+Fortunately, researchers know more now than ever about how drugs affect the brain and have found treatments that can help people recover from drug addiction and lead productive lives” (NIDA).

-Not only do the adverse affects of drug addiction turn a good person into someone you can’t trust or depend upon, that same person will actually downplay their addiction and tell you that “it isn’t so bad.”
-Addiction can be very heartbreaking.
-Some of the warning signs of an addiction may include:
+Not only do the adverse effects of drug addiction turn a good person into someone you can’t trust or depend upon, that same person will actually downplay their addiction and tell you that “it isn’t so bad.”
+Addiction can be a real heart breaker.
+Some warning signs of an addiction may include:

 Physical warning signs of drug abuse